Hewlbern/DataExploration/README.md

  - "To establish ground truth, in terms of “occupancy, volume, queue lengths and speed”, we need a “technology (that) has been refined to a point, that field evaluations are currently being made.”.
      - This is a 25 year old quote made in the above 1993 U.S. Department of Transportation, Federal Highway Administration training video, based on their having conducted numerous surveys across numerous U.S. States which had led to the assertion, that they collectively had a constant/at any point in time a 25% detector failure…causing “the large number of failures nationwide (having) created a deep concern within the traffic engineering community”.

-    - A 20 minute presentation of Computer Vision in May 2018, encompassing the plethora of exhaustive solutions to the issues faced in the Victorian Urban Arterial road network, is unworkable, so what follows is a list of links for self review.
-Note, each is based on freely available open source code which any person, company, (e.g. VicRoads) can internally implement without, royalties, intellectual property payments or reliance on external vendors if they choose to pursue such an approach:-
+    - Note, each is based on freely available open source code which any person, company can internally implement without, royalties, intellectual property payments or reliance on external vendors if they choose to pursue such an approach:-
 1. BOX: LaTrobe Street, Melbourne, YOLO Tram Real time
     - https://www.youtube.com/watch?v=BNHJRRUKMa4#t=2m01s
 2. MASK: Singapore